hair

 TL;DR: Crash diets and big nutrient gaps — too little food, protein, or iron — can push hair into shedding a couple of months later.
 Eat enough, eat balanced, be gentle with your scalp, and get your levels checked if it persists.
+While your nutrition does the real work, a simple daily scalp habit is an easy win in your control.

 The diet–hair connection, honestly